-1. Sharī'a (Islamic Law).
-The religious law of Islam (Sharī'a) is the substantive law in several predominantly Muslim countries, including Saudi Arabia and Iran.
+1. Sharī'a (Islamic Religious Law).
+Sharī'a is the law in several predominantly Muslim countries, including Saudi Arabia and Iran.
 Under Sharī'a, property acquired by a husband and wife is the separate property of each, whether acquired before or after marriage.
 The bridegroom is obligated, however, to make a nuptial gift (mahr) to the bride, and this special gift remains the property of the wife throughout her life, even if divorce occurs.
 The husband also has the obligation to provide maintenance to his wife, even if she is gainfully employed, but the opposite does not hold.

 III.
-Rules Respecting a Choice of Law Made by the Itinerant Couple.
+Rules Respecting a Choice of Law in Marital Contracts

-- A. In General.
-A "choice of law" can mean the choice of a statutory regime (such as those discussed above) or a choice of governing law for a pre- or postnuptial agreement.
-Jurisdictions differ in their rules respecting choices. - B. Choice-of-Law Provisions in Prenuptial Agreements in States of the U. S. - 1.
-Substantive Law: Varying Rules as to Disclosure and Fairness.
+A. In General.
+A "choice of law" can mean the choice of a statutory regime (such as those discussed above) or a choice of governing law for a non-statutory pre- or postnuptial agreement.
+All of these choices are made in the context of a marital contract.
+Jurisdictions differ in their rules respecting choices.

+B. The American States: Choice-of-Law Provisions in Prenuptial Agreements

+1. Substantive Law: Varying Rules as to Disclosure and Fairness.
 An effective choice of law in a prenuptial agreement can be outcomedeterminative in an action to enforce the agreement, because the substantive law of premarital agreements varies among the American States.
 For example, the required level of disclosure of assets differs among states, and some states require a level of fairness in the agreement (regardless of disclosure).